pe3hagh/DataWrangeling/README.md

-# DataWrangeling
+# CarPriceModelling
-Data Wrangeling of Cars' Description to prepare it for visualization
+Data Wrangeling of Cars' Description to prepare it for visualization and modelling